 Eliminate the undue stress surrounding the Christmas season.

-Okay, we are going to spend a little more time around one area that causing us the most stress around the holidays – giving gifts.
+Okay, we are going to spend a little more time around one area that causes us the most stress around the holidays – giving gifts.

 Regardless of what you spend on Christmas, you will never be able to live up to the self-created expectations you put on yourself.